 Arterial or venous carboxyhemoglobin saturation.

-52. What are indications to treat CO poisoning patient with hyperbaric oxygen?
+52. What are the indications for treating CO-poisoning patients with hyperbaric oxygen?

-History of loss of consciousness, carboxyhemoglobin > 25%, metabolic acidosis, age > 50 and cerebellar findings on neurologic exam.
+History of loss of consciousness, carboxyhemoglobin greater than 25%, metabolic acidosis, age greater than 50, and cerebellar findings on a neurologic exam.

-53. Does carbon monoxide poisoning occur in a specific time of year?
+53. Does carbon monoxide poisoning occur at a specific time of year?

 54. What are the physical properties of carbon monoxide?